csessig86/event-template/README.md

    	{{/if}}
    	```

-Metadata and social media buttons
+Few other things
 ===========
-* The last things you'll need to change is to set the right metadata attributes at the top of our index.html page.
-Then change the Facebook and Twitter buttons.
+* A few other things you'll want to change: Add the right metadata attributes at the top of our index.html page.

+* Then change the Facebook and Twitter buttons.
 The [Facebook button](https://developers.facebook.com/docs/reference/plugins/like/) goes on line 176. in the index.html file and the [Twitter button](https://twitter.com/about/resources/buttons) goes on line 204.

+* Finally, get rid of our Courier logo or add your own.
+That's located on line 191 in index.html.